JackMarx/robotRupert/ArduinoPusherClient/README.md

+## This was modified to work with the Arduino Wifi Shield.
+We were using an Arduino Uno as the base.

 # Arduino Pusher Client, a Pusher client developed for use on Arduino devices
 Blog: [World Domination Using Arduinos And Websockets](http://kevinrohling.wordpress.com/2011/09/14/world-domination-using-arduinos-and-websockets)